Quality Enhancement Plan

 What is a QEP?

-Life University is scheduled for reaffirmation of its accreditation in 2021 by our regional accreditor, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Life University had its scheduled reaffirmation of its accreditation in February of 2021 by our regional accreditor, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 As part of this process, which takes place every 10 years, SACSCOC requires member institutions to develop a Quality Enhancement Plan (QEP).
 A QEP is a carefully designed and focused plan of action that seeks to advance student success by addressing key issues identified from institutional assessment.
+Our QEP planning process began in 2019-2020 and it will be implemented over a five-year period.

 What is Life University’s QEP?

-Our QEP is Enhance, Engage, Excel: Changing the Retention Paradigm at Life University.
-Through our QEP, we seek to engage students in co-curricular and academic services to increase retention.
+Our QEP’s topic is Enhance, Engage, Excel: Changing the Retention Paradigm at Life University.
+Through our QEP, we seek to engage students in academic and co-curricular activities and resources to increase retention and student engagement.
 Our QEP includes three primary goals and associated outcomes:

 The QEP Management Team, comprised of faculty and staff representatives from across the University, identified the topic and goals for our Quality Enhancement Plan (QEP) through an exhaustive examination of existing institutional data and initiatives tied to student success, as well as a thorough analysis of quantitative and qualitative data resulting from the institution’s strategic planning process.
 Through its review, the Team found the following areas of need for each goal: